VarshaLSE24/Health/README.md

 Methods: DCEA · Atkinson equally-distributed equivalent (EDE) · one-way sensitivity analysis
 Tools: Microsoft Excel
-Socioeconomic variable: Index of Multiple Deprivation (IMD) quintiles (England 20222 - 2024)
+Equity variable: Index of Multiple Deprivation (IMD) quintiles, England (2022–2024 data)

+**Why this project?**
-**Background:** This project tries to apply distributional cost-effectiveness analysis (DCEA) to semaglutide (2.4 mg) for obesity in England, extending standard cost-effectiveness analysis (CEA) to ask whether, incorporating health inequality in the model, changes the way we assess an intervention and identify how its health effects are distributed across socioeconomic groups.
+Standard cost-effectiveness analysis asks whether a drug is worth funding.
+It says nothing about who gets the health and who pays for it.
+I built a distributional cost-effectiveness analysis (DCEA) to answer that second question for semaglutide 2.4 mg (Wegovy) in England.
+To ask whether incorporating health inequality in the model changes the way we assess an intervention and identify how its health effects are distributed across socioeconomic groups.

 **So why Semaglutide?**
 I chose Semaglutide (2.4 mg) to apply my newfound knowledge from Dr Miqdad Asaria's short interactive exercise in DCEA using fictional data "Slimstatin for Obesity.
 I used his framework to create a complex, empirical evaluation using real-world data derived across multiple distinct clinical and socioeconomic sources.
 For verification purposes and to eliminate confirmation bias during model design, this analysis was developed independently prior to reviewing existing literature on the subject, establishing a blinded baseline to later compare against external evaluations (such as the ISPOR Semaglutide DCEA case study).